LispCookbook/cl-cookbook/debugging.md

 slime-trace-dialog`` bound to `C-c T`.

-### Trace options: break
+### Trace options

 `trace` accepts options.
-For example, you can use `:break t` to invoke the debugger at the start of the function:
+For example, you can use `:break t` to invoke the debugger at the start of the function, before it is called (more on break below):

     (trace factorial :break t)
     (factorial 2)